 If $(\mathsf{q}: E \to A, \mathsf{z}: A \to E, \lambda: E \to \mathsf{T}(E))$ is a pre-differential bundle, we say that it is a \textbf{pre-differential bundle over $A$}.
 When there is no confusion, pre-differential bundles will be denoted as $(\mathsf{q}: E \to A, \mathsf{z}, \lambda)$, and when the objects are specified simply as $(\mathsf{q}, \mathsf{z}, \lambda)$. \end{definition}

-By definition, the projection, zero, and lift of a differential bundle gives a pre-differential bundle, since the diagrams in Definition \ref{def:prediffbun} all appear in Definition \ref{def:differentialbundle}.
+By definition of a differential bundle, the projection, zero, and lift of a differential bundle give a pre-differential bundle.
 On the other hand, a pre-differential bundle is a differential bundle precisely when the pullback of $n$ copies of the projection exists and certain squares are pullbacks \cite[Proposition 6]{macadam2021vector}.
-Since the main tangent categories of interest in this paper are Cartesian Rosický tangent, we review when a pre-differential bundle is a differential bundle in this setting, where only one square is required to be a pullback \cite[Corollary 3]{macadam2021vector}.
+Since the main tangent categories of interest in this paper are Cartesian Rosický, we review when a pre-differential bundle is a differential bundle in this setting, where only one square is required to be a pullback \cite[Corollary 3]{macadam2021vector}.
 This pullback is called Rosický's universality diagram, and using the pullback universal property, we can construct the sum and negative for the differential bundle \cite[Lemma 5]{macadam2021vector}.